plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Trừng Quang Great Precept Transmission Ceremony *(10 – 14 February 2023)*

-This spring marked a new beginning for 38 Siksamana nuns and 19 novice monks receiving the Great Precepts to become fully ordained Bhikshunis and Bhikshus, respectively, at the Trung Quang Great Precept Transmission Ceremony, hosted at the Thai Plum Village Practice Center.
+This spring marked a new beginning for 38 Siksamana nuns and 19 novice monks receiving the Great Precepts to become fully ordained Bhikshunis and Bhikshus, respectively, at the Trung Quang Great Precept Transmission Ceremony, hosted at the Thai Plum Village.
 The event was named after the lineage name of Thay, which means pure light.
 The event was the first in-person gathering of its kind after a long hiatus due to the COVID pandemic.

 This was also an auspicious occasion for the sangha to welcome 16 new Dharma teachers in the ensuing Dharma Lamp transmission ceremony.